 Each medical marijuana establishment must register with the NV DOT and apply for a medical marijuana establishment registration certificate.
 Among other requirements, there are minimum liquidity requirements and restrictions on the geographic location of a medical marijuana establishment as well as restrictions relating to the age and criminal background of employees, owners, officers and board members of the establishment.
 All employees must be over 21 and all owners, officers and board members must not have any previous felony convictions or had a previously granted medical marijuana registration revoked.
-Additionally, each volunteer, employee, owner, officer and board member of a medical marijuana establishment must be registered with the NV DOT as a medical marijuana agent and hold a valid medical marijuana establishment agent card.
-The establishment must have adequate security measures and use an electronic verification system and inventory control system.
+Additionally, each volunteer, employee, owner, officer and board members of a medical marijuana establishment must have adequate security measures and use an electronic verification system and inventory control system.
 If the proposed medical marijuana establishment will sell or deliver edible marijuana products or marijuana-infused products, proposed operating procedures for handling such products which must be preapproved by the NV DOT.